 4. The smaller the town you visit, the more gallego you hear in the streets and stores.
 You can also find it spoken in small shops in bigger cities (spoken by older people more but young people too) which I love!
 In just the past two weeks I had small conversations with two people in Gallego (Galician).
 I could get the gist of what they were saying as I also speak conversational Portuguese which sounds a little similar to the language.
 It was so much fun though my vocabulary is very limited right now, haha!

 5. The food is so varied and rich – and not to mention cheap here!
 I am living in a part of Galicia that is known for its seafood and I couldn’t be happier.
 I have been putting off trying pulpo as the best pulperías are a ways away from me in the city center (and not to mention cost a bit more per plate/tapa)…but I will try it soon!
-I have tried many other typical dishes which I will share more about in my next post!
+I have tried many other typical dishes which I will share more about soon!

 Feel free to add a comment about YOUR favorite place in Galicia or Spain in general if you have been here.